-However, it can make offering health insurance a challenge.
-Some national insurance carriers don’t have the same type of network in every state, and even among those that do, healthcare providers may not offer the most cost-efficient networks for out-of-state employees.
-So what other options are there?
+Having a multi-state workforce is great for recruiting efforts and growing your business.
+However, it can make offering health coverage to employees challenging.Not all insurance companies have the same type of network in every state, and even among those that do, healthcare providers may not offer the most cost-efficient networks for out-of-state employees.

-National health insurance plans
+1. National health insurance plans

-State health insurance plans
+2. State health insurance plans

-Another option for employers looking to offer health insurance for their multi-state workforce is to offer separate state plans to your workers in various locations.
-This allows employees to receive coverage that’s tailored to their needs and preferences.
+Another option for employers seeking health insurance for their multi-state workforce is to offer separate state plans to your workers in various locations.
+This allows employees to receive essential coverage tailored to their needs and preferences.

-A good consideration for small businesses is the Small Business Health Option Program (SHOP) Marketplace, which helps small business owners provide health insurance to their employees.
+A good consideration for small businesses is the Small Business Health Options Program (SHOP) Marketplace, which helps small business owners provide health insurance coverage to their employees.

 - Choose a single health plan for all employees.

 - Be sure to choose a plan with a multi-state or national provider network.

 - Offer different SHOP plans in each state where your employees work.